Meloj/FlappyBirdClone/README.md

 # FlappyBirdClone
-Projeto Clone do app Flappy Bird
+Clone of Flappy Bird app in Unity.